dadrian/tldr.fail/index.md

 Mitigating this threat requires deploying a post-quantum key exchange mechanism _now_.

+To start mitigating the store-then-decrypt attack, [Chrome is in the process][chrome-kyber] of rolling out a post-quantum key exchange.

 ## What about authentication?

 Quantum computers are capable of breaking the digital signature algorithms used for authenticating digital communications today.
 Post-quantum signature algorithms exist, but still have performance issues that make them difficult to integrate into existing authentication systems, such as HTTPS certificates (X.509).
 Luckily, unlike key exchange, the risk to authentication from a quantum computer requires a quantum computer to actually exist, since connections are authenticated in realtime.
 The store-then-decrypt attack does not apply to authentication algorithms.

 This means the migration to post-quantum secure authentication algorithms is less urgent than key exchange.
 Due to the slow moving nature of the authentication ecosystems on the Internet, such as the Web PKI, it is important to start this migration soon.
 However, there is no urgent threat to authentication, like there is with key exchange.

-## How do I patch the bug if I'm an implementor?

-TLS messages contain a two-byte record length field at byte index 3.
-When processing a ClientHello, servers should ensure they've called `read()` until the connection has returned the full content of the message, as set in the length field.
-If `read()` returns less bytes than the length of the message, servers should loop until they've read the entire message.

 ## Does this bug apply to classical cryptography?